-At Holy Trinity Primary, our music curriculum is designed to immerse the children in their Discovery learning, experiencing a wide variety of musical opportunities- including playing and listening to a wide variety of musical instruments and musical genres.
+At Holy Trinity Primary, our high-quality music curriculum is designed to immerse the children in their Discovery learning - by experiencing a wide variety of musical opportunities, including playing and listening to a wide variety of musical instruments and musical genres.
 It is carefully planned to ensure children gain the cultural capital and language enrichment to become confident when sharing their opinions about music and be able to speak passionately about a wide variety of music.
+To enhance our music curriculum, we work in partnership with Liverpool Cathedral Schools' Singing Programme, Rocksteady Music School and Sefton music services - providing djembe drumming and ukulele whole class sessions.

-Our curriculum music lessons are in line with aspects of the Model Music Curriculum (non-statutory guidance) and incorporate the teaching units outlined in the Charanga scheme of work.
+Our curriculum music lessons are in line with aspects of the Model Music Curriculum and incorporate the teaching units outlined in the Kapow scheme of work.
 Our Music Curriculum celebrates our rich, diverse community.
-Through learning about music and songs from around the world, children can discover a wide variety of cultures.
+Through learning about music, songs and instruments from around the world, children can discover and experience a wide variety of cultures.